simvue-io/docs/docs/tutorial_moose/defining-the-problem.md

 /path/to/MOOSE/application/file -i /path/to/simvue_thermal.i --color off
 ```

-!!! docker "Run on Docker Container"
+!!! docker "Run in Docker Container"
-    If you are doing this tutorial on the provided Docker container, you can run this command:
+    If you are doing this tutorial in the provided Docker container, you can run this command:
     ```
     app/moose_tutorial-opt -i tutorial/step_1/simvue_thermal.i --color off
     ```

 You should see some debug being printed to the console, and the simulation should finish in a few seconds.
-It should produce two output files: `simvue_thermal_exodus.e` and `simvue_thermal_console.txt`.
+It should produce two output files in the `results` directory: `simvue_thermal.e` and `simvue_thermal.txt`.
 You can open the Exodus file in your CAD software.
-!!! docker "Run on Docker Container"
+!!! docker "Run in Docker Container"
     ```
-    paraview tutorial/step_1/simvue_thermal_exodus.e
+    paraview tutorial/step_1/results/simvue_thermal.e
     ```

 Once Paraview is opened, follow these steps to see the heat diffuse across the bar: